 What’s the Process?

-Dr. Finley or Dr. Henderson will apply dental bonding to your teeth in our office while you’re comfortably seated in a dental chair.
+Dr. Finley, Dr. Henderson, or Dr. Coughran will apply dental bonding to your teeth in our office while you’re comfortably seated in a dental chair.
 It only takes one visit to complete most cases.
 You can relax as we do the following:

 - Roughen the surface of the affected tooth, etch it, and apply a bonding agent